Shivanilarokar/DSA-Questions-/README.md

   - `param2` (int): An integer parameter for input.
 - **Returns**: A string with the awesome result.

+### NewClass

+- `__init__(param1: str)`: Initializes the `NewClass` with the given parameter.
+- `method1(param: str) -> Any`: A method that performs an action based on the input parameter and returns a result.

 ### Deprecated Functions

 - The function `old_function(parameters)` has been removed.
 Users are encouraged to utilize other available functionality for improved performance and ease of use.

-## API Documentation

-- `__init__(param1: str)`: Initializes the `NewClass` with the given parameter.
-- `method1(param: str) -> Any`: A method that performs an action based on the input parameter and returns a result.

 ## Contributing